Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 ![bad scene](screenshots/bad-scene.png)

-There is one thing: Zelia can't shoot anymore
+There is one thing: Zelia can't shoot anymore.

 ### Fix the fireballs